varya/ds-breakfast-01-2021/index.md

 <!--

 The contribution usually starts from a small thing like fixing a typo.
 But once people realize that they can easily operate the tools, they get no limits.
-And this helps us to solve the problems we are solving.
+And this helps us to solve the problems we are focused on.
 Which I believe is rarely something technical but most often people problems.

 By providing a place which is single point of truth for a design system, we can connect people.
 We can help them to